 Many people love cheese and believe that cheese makes their food taste better.
 It is easy to eat and digest and quite nutritious.
 Moreover, cheese is a popular snack choice for many parents due to its availability and taste.
 But is cheese good for babies?
 Read this post to know more about the benefits and possible side effects of cheese for children.
 Also, learn about the right age and quantity and some fun cheese recipes you can try at home.

 Is Cheese Good For Babies?

-Cheese can be a part of healthy, balanced diet for babies and young children as it can provide important nutrients like calcium, protein, and vitamins (1).
+Cheese can be a part of a healthy, balanced diet for babies and young children as it can provide important nutrients like calcium, protein, and vitamins (1).
 Cheese has essential micronutrients, vitamins A, D, B12, and minerals such as calcium, magnesium, potassium, and phosphorus(2).
 These nutrients can support the nutritional needs of a growing baby.

 When Can Babies Eat Cheese?

 There is no definite recommended age when babies can begin eating cheese.
 The US Food and Drug Administration (FDA) has cleared cheese to be among the first foods for a baby at the age of six months (3).
 The American Academy of Pediatrics (AAP) recommends including cheese in a baby’s diet around the age of seven to eight months (4)(5).